ghc-proposals/ghc-proposals/README.rst

    If the committee accepts the proposal with minor corrections, the author and shepherd work together to make any final edits (see `Table of stages`_).

    * `≡ List of proposals under finalisation <https://github.com/ghc-proposals/ghc-proposals/issues?q=state%3Aopen%20label%3A%22Pending+finalisation%22>`__

+   Once all corrections and revisions are complete, the proposal moves to the **Accepted** stage.

 .. _pr-accepted: